 Even if you miss a week, you’ll still have access to all the lessons and my feedback.
 It’s not the end of the world if you don’t practice one week’s piece much – get back on the bandwagon when you can, and you can always go back to these pieces once the course is finished, or on easier weeks.

 I will aim to give feedback to as many people as I can during our weekly live feedback sessions, which will run around 1.5 hours, but realistically I might not be able to review your specific submission every week.
-In the current group, I typically give feedback on 15-20 people each week, often all of the submissions I receive (but there are a much higher volume of submissions in the first month or two).
+In the current group, I typically give feedback on 15 people each week, often all of the submissions I receive (but there are a much higher volume of submissions in the first month or two).

 It will depend on the number of students submitting and who has not received any feedback in a while.